syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 A complete working example to access calculated value of a formula in different forms in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Formulas/Types%20of%20Calculated%20Value).

-N> Calculated value for external reference formulas can be evaluated in XlsIO.
+N> Calculated value for external reference formulas can also be evaluated in XlsIO.

 ## Applying Argument Separators Based on Cultures

 Formula separators vary for different cultures, and exceptions can be thrown in such cases.
-This can be overcome by setting the separators by using **SetSeparators** method of __IWorkbook__.
+This can be overcome by setting the separators by using [SetSeparators](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorkbook.html#Syncfusion_XlsIO_IWorkbook_SetSeparators_System_Char_System_Char_) method of [IWorkbook](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorkbook.html).

 Following code illustrates on how to change the formula separators.